By Heather Rader

 Built in 1949 by the Lustron Corporation during the housing boom after WWII, this mid-century home is one of the few Lustron homes remaining.
 Located in West Alexandria, the 1,000-square-foot home will transport you back to a bygone era with 1950s furniture and décor with modern amenities.

-Thanks for exploring some of Ohio’s unique overnight accommodations.
+Now go explore some of Ohio's unique overnight accommodations!